Business Management

 Lecture content:

-Attracting talents is one of today`s top business challenges.
+Attracting talent is one of today's top business challenges.
 In a dynamic and increasingly complex company world, talent acquisition and digital sourcing strategies have become even more relevant for sustainable competitive advantage.
 Based on a real-life case study students develop comprehensive skill sets to create and implement compelling talent acquisition and sourcing strategies that are aligned with business priorities.
-This course will cover the following topics: - Role and tasks of a talent acquisition expert - Strategic workforce planning - Sourcing techniques & recruitment marketing - Selection processes - Designing candidate experience & journey - Recruiting technologies (applicant tracking systems, generative AI) - Identification of key performance indicators in recruiting and visualization in dashboards
+This course will cover the following topics: - role and tasks of a talent acquisition expert - strategic workforce planning - sourcing techniques & recruitment marketing - selection processes - designing candidate experience & journey - recruiting technologies (applicant tracking systems, generative AI) - identification of key performance indicators in recruiting and visualization in dashboards

 Learning Outcomes:

-Graduates of this course are familiar with the essential concepts and methods of digital talent acquisition.
-They are able to apply sourcing techniques and identify as well as engage suitable candidates.
-They possess the skills to strategically plan and execute the selection process in order to recruit long-term suitable talent for organizations.
-In addition, graduates develop solution-oriented approaches based on case studies to sustainably optimize talent acquisition strategies.
-They take responsibility for the development and implementation of holistic, technology-driven acquisition processes and are capable of continuously evaluating and improving them.
+Upon completion of this course students will: - be familiar with the essential concepts and methods of digital talent acquisition; - be able to apply sourcing techniques to identify and engage suitable candidates; - possess the skills to strategically plan and execute the selection process in order to recruit long-term suitable talent for organizations; - have developed solution-oriented approaches based on case studies to sustainably optimize talent acquisition strategies; - take responsibility for the development and implementation of holistic, technology-driven acquisition processes and be capable of continuously evaluating and improving them.

 Superior module: